learn-co-students/module-one-final-project-guidelines-seattle-web-career-031119/README.md

 ### by Doug Ward and Joe Yang

-The Totally Tubular 90's Trivia is a Ruby CLI game that challenges the player to guess popular 90's artists based on a line of lyrics from one of their songs.
+NOW that's what I call 90's is a Ruby CLI game that challenges the player to guess popular 90's artists based on a line of lyrics from one of their songs.

 ### Let's Git It